Yu-Group/covid19-severity-prediction/data_new/readme.md

 ## Folder Structure
 In this folder, we collect the useful hospital level data from a variety of sources.
-The strcture of the folder is as the following:
+The structure of the folder is as the following:
 - raw (contains raw data)
     - [datasource]_[shortname]/
         - load.py (a script that loads the data)